 Preparing baby food in advance or cooking in bulk and freezing means I can easily grab something for her dinner and cook it quickly.
 So when she’s grizzly and hungry food can be in front of her in a matter of moments.
 I’ve been told about using ice cube trays to store mashed vegetables.
 As baby gets older she has more ‘cubes’ of food per portion but it really helps to manage her mealtimes without chunky tubs, when freezer space is at a premium.

 As long as I have some good staples in the freezer I can also get something nutritious and satisfying for my lunch too.
-My favourite is a Asian inspired with some miso soup paste vegetables and noodles the song keep me going at lunch time and again doesn’t require much preparation.
+My favourite is a Asian inspired with some miso soup paste vegetables and noodles to keep me going after lunch time and again doesn’t require much preparation.

 My meal here was thrown together in moments, and with the claims that frozen foods retain their nutrition when packed from source, hopefully I’m optimising our vitamin intake as I go.

 No – BLW isn’t a delicious sandwich filling!
 Baby Led Weaning has been hailed by child experts as an effective method of getting babies food savvy and ready to eat many types of flavours and textures.
 I’ve got a few friends who recommended it, along with my cousin who is a community nursery nurse for an NHS health visiting team.